 Self-Imposed Challenge: Any of the hardest starts in the game (Generally considered to be, in order: Satrap Vandad of the Karen Satrapy in the Old Gods start, Isaac, Duke of Khazars, a Jewish vassal to the Tengri Cumanians, and the Khan of Khazaria in the Old Gods start, who is also Jewish, but even harder to play as due to a lack of a liege to protect him).

 Upon the release of the Charlemagne DLC, playing as the only Zunist character in the world became another self-imposed challenge for many.

 Sex Slave: Pagan, Zoroastrian, Hindu, Buddhist, and Jain rulers can take captive women as concubines and breed heirs upon them.

-Shown Their Work: The amount of research put into history and genealogy in the sequel is incredible.
+Shown Their Work: The amount of research put into history and genealogy is incredible.
 One can find lists of Byzantine, Russian or German rulers dating back centuries to Constantine, Rurik and Charlemagne, including character traits and family relations.
 Even minor Irish counts can trace their family line all the way back to the fourth century, and the Papacy goes back to the third Pope, Anacletus, in AD 79!